The Federation of Australia

 The colonies thought a united defence force could better protect Australia.
 This argument was strengthened by a report released in 1889 by British Major-General Sir J. Bevan Edwards.
 He found the colonies did not have enough soldiers, weapons or ammunition to adequately defend themselves.
 The report recommended a national defence force be established.

 In the late 19th century many people did not support immigration from non-British countries.

-In part, this desire was prompted by concerns 'cheap' non-white labour would compete with colonists for jobs, leading to lower wages and a reduced standard of living.
+There was a concern 'cheap' non-white labour would compete with colonists for jobs, leading to lower wages and a lowere standard of living.
 These anxieties stemmed partly from anti-Chinese sentiment dating back to the gold-fields of the 1850s.
 They also reflected resentment towards Pacific Islanders who worked in Queensland's sugar industry.

-At the time, racial conflict was seen as an inevitable consequence of a multicultural society.
+At the time, racial conflict was seen as a consequence of a multicultural society.
 It was felt a national government would be in a better position than the colonies to control immigration.

 Colonists mostly shared a common language, culture and heritage, and increasingly began to identify as Australian rather than British.
 New South Wales Premier, Sir Henry Parkes, referred to this as 'the crimson thread of kinship that runs through us all'.